adityayedetore/adityayedetore.github.io/_books/100_representing_and_intervening.md

 status: none
 ---

-*Comments.* Hacking treats intervention as a stronger guide to reality than theory alone.
-It helped fix my view that symbolic structures in the mind count as real only if intervention can reach them.
+*Comments.* Hacking treats intervention as central for determining the reality of theoretical constructs.
+I have adopted this view for ther reality of the structures posited linguistic theory in the mind.